 (Hosted by IIT)

-– Hands-on testing of the SoftHand-X with occupational therapy objects
+– Hand-on testing: Upper limb prosthesis, developed haptic devices, SoftHand-X with occupational therapy objects

 WS4 Day 2: Reintegration of sensory-motor stimuli